webrcade/webrcade-docs/docs/editor/dialogs/feed-dialog.md

 ## Properties Tab

 The properties tab consists of fields that are global for the various [Application](../../apps/index.md) types that are contained within the feed.

 ![](../../assets/images/editor/feededitor/propertiestab.png){: class="center zoomD"}

 For example, the *Atari Lynx Boot ROM* field shown in the screenshot above, is used to specify the location (URL) of the Lynx Boot ROM that is required by [Atari Lynx](../../apps/emulators/lynx/index.md) items.
+The *Neo Geo BIOS* field is used to specify the location (URL) of a `.zip` file containing one or more Neo Geo BIOS files required by [Neo Geo](../../apps/emulators/neogeo/index.md) items.

 ## Thumbnail Tab